telus/tds-core/guide/contributing/codebase-overview.md

 - Linters and Prettier: standardize code style and format
 - [CSS Modules](https://github.com/css-modules/css-modules): facilitates the buildup of scoped CSS while maintaining the familiar interface of SCSS
-- [Yarn](https://yarnpkg.com/en/): we chose Yarn as our node package manager for its speed and deep dependency version locking
-- [Openshift](https://www.openshift.com/) and [Docker](https://www.docker.com/): the CI pipeline is largely
-  based on the TELUS isomorphic starter kit pipeline, using Docker as the build artifact
 - [Lerna](https://lernajs.io/): A tool for managing JavaScript projects with multiple packages.

 ## Component structure and standards {#component-s-and-s}